marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 But since no one was listening, everything must be said again.* &ndash; ANDRÉ GIDE

 <sub>First drafted on July 7th, 2012.</sub> \
-<sub>Last updated on September 8th, 2018.</sub>
+<sub>Last updated on May 24th, 2019.</sub>

 ___

 I am a shameless collector of quotations.
-Here are my favourites, ordered alphabetically by surname.
+Here are my favourites, ordered alphabetically by each author's surname.
 I have checked each entry to ensure that it was actually said by the person that it is attributed to, and eventually I will add actual references.
 A few entries have been paraphrased slightly in order to improve their clarity in present-day English.

 <br>